What does “mizu” mean in Japanese?

 - karada – 体 (からだ) : a noun meaning ‘body’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

 - de – で : a case particle used to say what means someone uses to do something.
-In the example, this is used after “mizu” to say what the listener needs to use to cool his/her body.
+In the example, this is used after “mizu” to say what means the listener uses to cool his/her body.

 - hiyashi – 冷やし (ひやし) : one conjugation of the verb, “hiyasu”, which means ‘to cool’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.